Paralegal Schools in Washington

 The Tacoma Community College paralegal program aims to produce graduates who are ethical, top-quality paralegals with an array of professional skills necessary to succeed in a complex legal environment.
 The coursework covers several substantive legal topics and develops critical thinking, research, and analysis skills that will help students become invaluable members of law firms and corporations.
 This program incorporates a legal internship component in the final semester of the two-year program.
 This internship provides students a unique opportunity to engage the course material in the real world setting, hone professional skills and make important contacts within the field.
 Both the Paralegal AAS degree program and the Paralegal Preferred Pro-Certificate program at Tacoma Community College have been approved by the American Bar Association.

-American Bar Association Approved Paralegal Programs in Washington
+American Bar Association Approved Paralegal Programs in Washington (Not-for-Profit)

 - Edmonds Community College (Lynnwood)